-Choosing the right doctor for you can be a confusing process, but it doesn’t have to be.
+Choosing the right health care professional for you can be a confusing process, but it doesn’t have to be.

-One of the most important aspects of the healthcare provider-patient relationship is communication.
-You must be comfortable with your physician.
+One of the most important aspects of the health care professional-patient relationship is communication.
+You must be comfortable with your health care professional.
 Use this guide from the American Heart Association about preparing for your medical visit to help with that first conversation.

 Am I getting the best care possible?

-Whether dealing with your primary care physician or your cardiologist, don’t hesitate to look elsewhere if you feel uncomfortable about their care or how they interact with you, Dr. Krumholz said.
+Whether dealing with your primary-care health professional or your cardiologist, don’t hesitate to look elsewhere if you feel uncomfortable about their care or how they interact with you.

-- When you feel that the communication style is not matching your own
+- You feel that their communication style does not match yours.

-- If your doctor is not connecting with you
+- Your health care professional is not connecting with you.

-- If the recommendation involves an intervention that is risky or expensive and you are unsure of the reason you need it
+- Their medical recommendation involves an intervention that is risky or expensive and you are unsure of the reason you need it.

-You should know that even good doctors do not always make the same recommendations and it is often good to hear different viewpoints.
+You should know that even good health care professionals do not always make the same recommendations.
+So, it is good to hear different viewpoints.